Keyword

 For example, each user who sends the TRIAL keyword will generate an event that will be sent to the webhook URL handler in your application.
 Your webhook URL will receive the information in JSON format as follows:

 Key Value date User participation date.
-The date is represented in UTC timezone. owner Campaign owner. origin Code where the user comes from. callback Signature of the invoked method. externalId Process identifier. id User identifier generated from the operator. text Keyword the user sent to participate in the campaign. user User mobile number who participated in the campaign.
-The information provided includes the keyword that triggered the event as well as the user's number that can be used to keep track of users who interacted with the campaign and that may have opted-in temporarily for this campaign by sending the TRIAL keyword.
+The date is represented in UTC timezone. owner Automation owner. origin Code where the user comes from. callback Signature of the invoked method. externalId Process identifier. id User identifier generated by the operator. text The keyword the user sent to participate in the automation. user User mobile number who participated in the automation.
+The information provided includes the keyword that triggered the event, as well as the user's number, which can be used to keep track of users who interacted with the automation and who may have opted in temporarily for this automation by sending the TRIAL keyword.

 -